3menu/astrowind/src/pages/terms.md

 ## Links to Other Websites

-Our Service may contain links to third-party web sites or services that are not owned or controlled by FAR QR.
+The Service may contain links to third-party web sites or services that are not owned or controlled by FAR QR.

 FAR QR has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
 You further acknowledge and agree that FAR QR shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods or services available on or through any such web sites or services.

 ## Termination

-We may terminate or suspend Your access immediately, without prior notice or liability, for any reason whatsoever, including without limitation if You breach these Terms and Conditions.
+Access may be terminated or suspended immediately, without prior notice or liability, for any reason whatsoever, including without limitation if You breach these Terms and Conditions.

 Upon termination, Your right to use the Service will cease immediately, and any active QR codes may be deactivated.